elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> You can use an object constructor or an object literal.</div><br />
-  <div><strong>Technical Response:</strong> An empty object (“empty cabinet”) can be created using one of two syntaxes.
+  <div><strong>Technical Response:</strong> An empty object ("empty cabinet") can get created using one of two syntaxes.
 You can use an object constructor or an object literal.
-The Object constructor is called with the new keyword.
-We should not confuse this with native Objects that should be called without the new keyword.<br />
+The Object constructor gets called with the new keyword, and we should not confuse this with native Objects that should get called without the new keyword.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />